Radisys Warns For The Second Time In 6 Months

-Thursday after hours, small telecommunication solutions provider Radisys (NASDAQ:RSYS) shocked investors with a bold earnings warning:
+Thursday after hours, small network solutions provider Radisys (NASDAQ:RSYS) shocked investors with a bold earnings warning:

 Radisys Corporation, the services acceleration company, today announced preliminary revenue for the second quarter ended June 30, 2017 of approximately $35 million, compared to the Company’s previously stated guidance range of $41 million to $47 million.